Site founded Sept. 1, 2000. We passed 3.5 million page views on Oct. 10, 2009

 • Introduction to Darius Kinsey, Sedro-Woolley's most famous photographer; he lived here from 1897-1906.
 Also includes information about the complete Kinsey collection at the Whatcom Museum of History and Art and links to other Journal Kinsey stories and other background sources.

 • Profile of Darius Kinsey, Sedro-Woolley's ace photographer who revolutionized photography of logging and the North Cascades.
 He lived here from 1896-1906 at the beginning of his career, before moving to Seattle and establishing his Timber Views studio.
+This story will soon be changed to this address.
+If neither file connects, please email us.

 • The story of the Hammer, Green and Parker families who made such an impact on Sedro-Woolley and Lincoln, Kansas.